 The school was apparently enlarged at various times in the last century but we have no details.
 The society made 2 small grants of £10 and £12 towards repairs in the 1920’s but as you know the school was condemned by the Education Department and a new school erected in 1930/31.
 We have no information about the log books, it is probable that none existed before 1863 when the first annual government grant was received and it became compulsory to keep one.”

-Fortunately for posterity, the logbooks resurfaced and have now been entrusted to my care.
+Fortunately for posterity, the logbooks resurfaced and have now were loaned to me, being returned to the school a few years later.
 They make compelling and interesting reading, particularly in the earlier years, and I have undertaken a full transcription of the logs from October 1863 to 1885 thereafter merely recording the more important entries.
 (Links can be found on my website at http://bacchronicle.homestead.com/LGChronicle.html).

 It would be possible for me to fill numerous pages on the early history of the school using these logs and other documents, instead I shall try and keep my comments to those of a general nature or architectural importance, for as we heard in the letter above, the school and the teacher’s house were to undergo several phases of enlargement and extension, but by the late 1920’s the were condemned as unfit.
 The school buildings were eventually to be demolished use for a number of years for community purposes such as a child welfare clinic.
 Modern houses have been built in their stead.
 The teacher’s house, now spruced up and ready for the 21st century still stands and is known as The Old School House, with a plaque 1857 on the outside, denoting the date of the first school enlargement.